on3iro/aeons-end-randomizer/CustomExpeditions/Types.md

 type: `string[]`

 List of identifiers of branches which might follow after the current one.
-Each identifier should have a corresponding `descision` inside `config.descisions`.
-Which branch follows depends on the descision the players make.
+Each identifier should have a corresponding `decision` inside `config.decisions`.
+Which branch follows depends on the decision the players make.
 If this property is ommitted, the expedition will end after this branch.

 ##### Example